-Alas, the above clip is only the music segments edited together, so you miss the drama of Duke, his dancer Fredi Washington (below) and his trumpeter (Arthur Whetsol!) bribing the collection agency piano movers with a quart of bootleg gin.
-And you miss the backstage drama of the doctor warning Fredi not to dance because of a heart condition, and her psychedelic collapse, but the more complete version can be found in the highly recommended Kino compilation at left.
+Alas, most of the versions available online are just the music segments edited together, so you miss the drama of Duke, his dancer Fredi Washington (above) and his trumpeter (Arthur Whetsol) bribing the collection agency piano movers with a quart of bootleg gin.
+And you miss the backstage drama of the doctor warning Fredi not to dance because of a heart condition, and you miss her psychedelic collapse, but the more complete version can be found in a highly-recommended Kino compilation.

-Along with Satchmo, Duke is the perfect guy to wind down with after a long crazy night of psychedelic colors and angry inner demons devouring the soul.
-But while Armstrong focused on the cheery and fun, Duke never shied from plunging down into the abyss with you, and you're glad for the company, because when it comes to locating the redeeming angel of mercy at the core of the dark and lonesome blues, Duke was like a magic bloodhound.
+Alongside his fellow masters of Harlem Armstrong and Waller, Ellington's is the perfect music to wind down with after a long crazy night of psychedelic colors and angry inner demons devouring the soul.
+But while Armstrong focuses on the cheery and fun side of the psychedelic abyss, and Waller the playful trickster flirty side, Duke never shies from plunging down into the obsidian oval with you, wrapping you up with him and his band in a warm blanket of opiates and starlight, and you're glad for the company, because when it comes to locating the redeeming angel of mercy buried somewhere in the vast core of the dark and lonesome blues, Duke is a magic bloodhound.

 Standing at the dawn of the sound age with few surviving peers, BLACK AND TAN FANTASY still crackles with weird, lysergic power.
 That muted trumpet in the beginning can light up your spine like a Kundalini serpent if you're chemically open to it, so open up!
-As they used to say at parties when the guy arrived with the suitcase full of bootleg booze for sale, "that man is here!"
+As they used to say at prohibition era parties when the guy arrived with the suitcase full of bootleg bottles, "that man is here!"